How video calls work

 You don't need a G Suite account to use Chrome devices for meetings.
 All you need is to own your own domain name, as in www.yourcompany.com.
 When you purchase your device, we'll ask you to verify your domain.
 After that, you're ready to use your Chrome device.

-- Chromebox for meetings—To join an unscheduled meeting, enter the meeting name using the remote control.
+- Chromebox for meetings—To join an unscheduled meeting, enter the meeting name or code using the remote control.
 For details see Join an unscheduled meeting.

-- Chromebase for meetings— Use the touchscreen to enter the meeting name.
+- Chromebase for meetings— Use the touchscreen to enter the meeting name or code.